-\begin{proposition}[Conformal transform preserves Sobolev-to-Lipschitz property] Let $M$ be a $\rcdkn$ metric measure space where $N <\infty$, and $M'$ be the conformally transformed space defined as in Proposition \ref{lemma-1}.
-Then $M'$ satisfies the Sobolev-to-Lipschitz property. \end{proposition} \begin{proof} By Bishop-Gromov inequality we know $\rcdkn$ spaces are locally compact, so $M'$ is also a geodesic space.
+\begin{proposition}[Conformal transformation preserves Sobolev-to-Lipschitz property] Let $M$ be a $\rcdkn$ metric measure space with $N <\infty$, and $M'$ be constructed by conformal transformation as in Proposition \ref{lemma-1}.
+Then $M'$ satisfies the Sobolev-to-Lipschitz property. \end{proposition} \begin{proof} From Bishop-Gromov inequality we know that $\rcdkn$ spaces are proper.
+So we know $M'$ is geodesic from Proposition \ref{prop:geod}.
 Let $f \in W^{1,2}(M')$ with $|\D f|_{M'} \in L^\infty(M')$.
-By Proposition \ref{lemma-1} we know $|\D f|_{M'}=e^{-w} |\D f| \in L^\infty(M')$.
-Since $M$ has the Sobolev-to-Lipschitz property (see \cite{AGS-M}), we know that $f$ has a Lipschitz representation $f'$ on $M$, and $\Lip_{M}(f')=\esup{} ~|\D f|$.
+By Proposition \ref{lemma-1}, we have $|\D f|_{M'}=e^{-w} |\D f| \in L^\infty(M')$.
+Since $M$ has Sobolev-to-Lipschitz property (see \cite{AGS-M}), $f$ has a Lipschitz representation $f'$ on $M$, and $\Lip_{M}(f')=\esup{} ~|\D f|$.
 So $f'$ is also Lipschitz on $M'$.